 What Actions Should You Take When You Catch Your Kids with Drugs?

 As a parent, suspecting or finding out your child has been using drugs can be a jarring and frightening time.
-The only thing you can do is confront it, but what’s the best way to go about it?
+You can only confront it, but what’s the best way to go about it?

 1. Educate yourself

 The first thing you need to do is understand the damage that drug use can cause in children.